Wedding Invitation Etiquette

 Because you’re finalizing your catering, venue, and seating chart, you want to make sure that your wedding invitations go out plenty of time in advance.
 Most wedding experts will say that the wedding invitation should go out at least eight weeks ahead of time and that RSVPs should be required no less than four weeks before the wedding.
 Of course, there are factors that may require you to get the invitations out even earlier.

 If you are planning a spring or summer wedding, you may be competing with a few other weddings, as well as summer vacations.
 Many people follow the invitation etiquette that says “the first person to invite gets priority” – unless, of course, it’s immediate family, a best friend, or you are asked to be in the wedding party – so make sure your wedding invitation is the first invitation to arrive for the season.
+(This also applies to winter weddings around the holidays.)
 That will give you first dibs on having everyone you love to come to your wedding.

 Giving guests plenty of time to plan and respond to your wedding in the busy season will also allow everyone to plan vacations or other events around your wedding.